Zebra BI Charts Visual Overview

 7. Small multiples

-All the abovementioned charts can be rendered as small multiples, meaning that the Zebra BI Charts visual is able to display multiple charts in one single visual.
-Here's an example where the performance in 4 business units is visualized in the same visual:
+All the above-mentioned charts can be rendered as small multiples, meaning that the Zebra BI Charts visual is able to display multiple charts in one single visual.
+Here's an example where the performance in four business units is visualized in the same visual:

 Small multiples are one of the most powerful data visualization methods and also one of the most powerful features in Zebra BI.
 You can create them from any Zebra BI chart, including combo charts, charts with forecasts, or vertical charts.
 It's also childishly easy - simply put your desired data field into the Group placeholder: